09 July 2018

 Legendary Alien Abduction Researchers - Budd Hopkins - Author, Researcher and John Mack, M.D. - Harvard Professor of Psychiatry, come together to discuss what they believe is happening to people who report experiences of being abducted by Aliens and taken aboard their craft.
 Get the facts in this rare and heart felt presentation.
 Originally taped in 1997.

-Around the 38 minutes mark the audience gets to ask questions to Hopkins and Mack.
+Around the 38 minutes mark, the audience gets to ask questions to Hopkins and Mack.
 Most of them very good questions that triggers interesting and respectful debate between Hopkins and Mack.

-In this debate, I mostly agree with Dr. John E. Mack´s perspective on the "alien abduction experience."
+In this debate, I mostly agree with Dr John E. Mack's perspective on the "alien abduction experience."
 But I can also see and understand where Budd Hopkins is coming from.

-My interpretation of Mack´s perspective is that he do not want to make the contact aspect a question of "good" or "bad" "aliens".
-He even thinks that we probably never are going to get the (full) answers to what is going on behind this contact/abduction phenomenon.
-Instead, Mack urges us to go from a literal interpretation of the phenomenon to an more ontological one.
+Instead, Mack urges us to go from a literal interpretation of the phenomenon to a more ontological one.
 What does the phenomenon say about our perception of reality, ourselves and the planet we are living on?

-The contact aspect of the UFO-phenomenon is complex, to say the least.
-It is up to each individual to make up their own mind about the contact/abduction aspect.
-But in order to do so, we at least have to give the research and material on the phenomenon a fair chance.
 We cannot dismiss the contact aspect of the UFO-phenomena without first looking at the material with both an open and a skeptical mind.
 If we have given the research a fair chance, then it is ok to disagree with parts of it or dismiss it as a whole.

-"Curiosity didn´t kill the cat.
+"Curiosity didn't kill the cat.
 Ignorance did." - Unknown

 Take care!